Bike holiday to villages, Alps and a myriad of islands – as an Arctic Tour of Norway

 How far: A three-hour flight from London, one and half hour flight from Oslo.

-TROMSØ: You don´t need to be World Champion to enjoy a cycling holiday in Northern Norway, but following the Arctic Race is a great possibility to experience this part of the country.
+TROMSØ: You don´t need to be World Champion to enjoy a cycling holiday in Northern Norway, but following the Arctic Race of Norway is a great possibility to experience this part of the country.
 The race takes place through wild and peaceful seaside landscape, passing by villages, mountains and forest.

 Luckily I followed the race by car, visited the fjords of Ofoten, made breaks in interesting cities, gazed at the 1,800 meters high peak at Lyngen Alps, watched the green fields of Central Troms, looked at myriad of islands before finished my visit at a great finale in Tromsø.